 Towing and Rental reimbursement pays for the cost of renting a car should be in an accident.
 If you get stranded a lot, the cost might be worth it but in most cases, this is a cost that's unnecessary, especially if you have a new car where dealers will often provide cars while your car is being repaired or a second car you can drive in the mean time.
 If the costs are low and you have a used car and a mission critical job, you might want to splurge.
 It's usually less than $100 for the entire year.

 The last type of insurance is GAP Insurance.
 This covers the difference between what the car is actually worth and what you owe.
 This might be an attractive proposition for a car that with heavy depreciation, which is a symptom suffered by young cars in general.
-As an example, the latest 2013 scion fr-s costs around $27,000 new, but it might drop to $6,000 in market value after a year.
+As an example, you purchase a new vehicle around $27,000 new, but it might drop to $6,000 in market value after a year.
 If you total the car at that point, $21,000 is all you'll get from your insurance company, yet you're still obligated to the $23,500 in payments that still remains.
 Obviously, $2,500 is one gap you'll want closed.